Richard J. Clifford, S.J.

 Among his professional scholarly interests are the ancient Near Eastern background of the Bible, the Wisdom Literature, Psalms, Genesis and the interpretation of the Christian Bible in contemporary culture.
 His hobbies are hiking, reading, and classical music especially opera.

-Richard J. Clifford, S.J., a native of Lewiston, Maine, is Professor of Old Testament.
-He taught biblical studies at Weston Jesuit School of Theology in Cambridge from 1970 to 2008.
-He was ordained as a Jesuit priest in 1966.
+Richard J. Clifford, S.J., a native of Lewiston, Maine, Professor of Old Testament, and Jesuit priest, taught biblical studies at Weston Jesuit School of Theology in Cambridge from 1970 to 2008.
 He is a graduate of Boston College (A.B., M.A.), Weston Jesuit School of Theology (S.T.L.) and Harvard University (Ph.D.).
 He was General Editor of the Catholic Biblical Quarterly and is a former President of the Catholic Biblical Association.
+A former President of Weston Jesuit School of Theology, he was Founding Dean of the Boston College School of Theology and Ministry from 2008-2010.
 As well as teaching and lecturing in scholarly circles, he is also active in adult education in various New England dioceses.

 TM 535- Wisdom Literature